What to do in Prague and which places to must visit in Prague?

+There are many places to visit in Prague and there are plenty things to do in Prague.
 The say the least, it is no breaking news that Prague is among the top most beautiful cities in world.
-This is something we assume most of us being here already know.
-There are many places to visit in Prague.
-There are plenty things to do in Prague.
+This is something we assume most of us living in Prague already know this.
 From sightseeing to pub crawl activities at night and even if you traveling with a larger group of people you can rent the old timer trams to have a tour around the city.
 All the places to visit in Prague are at ones hand reach.
 Prague is a compact city.
 Prague main landmarks density is one of the highest among all the cities that we have seen.
 You can be anywhere within an hour of walk time but be aware that there are too many places and corners to visit.
 All the tours can be arranged by our staff.

 Places to visit in Prague